-Age is just a number, but our outlook on life, as well as how we feel and take care of our mind and body, is what truly matters.
+Age is just a number, but our outlook on life and how we feel and take care of our mind and body is what truly matters.
 We all know (or even own) the arsenal of anti-aging or anti-wrinkle creams and serums people stack in their medicine cabinets.
-We know of Botox, of quitting cigarettes, and filling up with expensive vitamins that rejuvenate our skin, but a lot of people don’t realize that diet and natural beauty routines have powerful anti-aging effects.
+We are aware of Botox, of quitting cigarettes, and stocking the shelves with expensive vitamins that rejuvenate our skin, but a lot of people don’t realize that diet and natural beauty routines have powerful anti-aging effects.

 A secret to aging gracefully is feeding your body with foods that will fuel you, not weigh you down.
 While sugar is regarded as collagen’s natural enemy, turning the skin less elastic and more prone to wrinkles, sugar’s effect on aging goes deeper than that.
 Mounting evidence shows that sugar molecules may also be involved in the development of chronic degenerative diseases such as Alzheimer’s, diabetes, and cardiovascular disease.
 Fortunately, you can substitute sugar with healthier, natural options such as raw honey, agave and stevia.

-This superfood is beneficial for skin and hair care, but it has also been found to improve antioxidant levels and can slow down aging.
-In addition to nourishing the skin, it can reduce stress on the liver, reduce inflammation, and arthritis, boost the immune system, improve brain function, and help those with type II diabetes.
+This superfood is beneficial for skin and hair care, but it has also been known to improve antioxidant levels and reduce the signs of premature aging.
+In addition to nourishing the skin, it can decrease stress on the liver, reduce inflammation, boost the immune system, improve brain function, and help those with type II diabetes.

-Dried prunes are commonly used to regulate bowel movements; however, a study found in Osteoporosis International conducted on people with low bone density showed that those who consumed 3.5 ounces of dried prunes daily indicated a slowing of bone breakdown, as well as bone-protective effects.
+Dried prunes are commonly used to regulate bowel movements; however, Osteoporosis International conducted a study on people with low bone density, and the results showed that those who consumed 3.5 ounces of dried prunes daily indicated a reduced rate of bone breakdown, as well as bone-protective effects.
 Prunes are rich in vitamin K, magnesium and potassium, all of which are vital for bone health.

-Exfoliating can assist in the cell producing process, while also getting rid of dead skin cells.
-It helps give the skin a smooth complexion.
-Luckily, there are many natural ingredients that can be used as exfoliators, depending on the person’s taste, and the ingredient’s benefits.
+Exfoliating can assist the body with healthy cell production, but it also gets rid of dead skin cells and toxins that accumulate on the skin.
+It helps give the skin a smoother complexion.
+There are many natural ingredients that can be used as exfoliators, depending on the person’s taste, and the ingredient’s benefits.
 Great natural exfoliators include sea salt, baking soda, citrus fruits, oats, raw honey, and papaya.